HackSoftware/Django-Styleguide/README.md

 We constantly do that & find new things or find better approaches to our problems.

-## Misc
+## DX (Developer Experience)

+A section with various things that can make your Django developer life better.

-### mypy / type annotations
+### `mypy` / type annotations

-About type annotations & using `mypy`, [this tweet](https://twitter.com/queroumavodka/status/1294789817071542272) resonates a lot with our philosophy.
+When it comes to using type annotations, alongside [`mypy`](https://mypy.readthedocs.io/en/stable/index.html), [this tweet](https://twitter.com/queroumavodka/status/1294789817071542272) **resonates a lot with our philosophy.**

-We have projects where we enforce `mypy` on CI and are very strict with types.
+- We have projects where we enforce `mypy` and are very strict about ot.

-We have projects where types are looser.
+- We have projects where types are looser and `mypy` is not used at all.

 Context is king here.

+In the [`Django-Styleguide-Example`](https://github.com/HackSoftware/Django-Styleguide-Example), we've configured `mypy`, using both <https://github.com/typeddjango/django-stubs> and <https://github.com/typeddjango/djangorestframework-stubs/>.
+You can check it as an example.

+Additionally, this particular project - <https://github.com/wemake-services/wemake-django-template> - also has `mypy` configuration.

+Figure out what is going to work best for you.

 ## Django Styleguide in the Wild